A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 It is convenient to express the anisotropic version of the Sobolev norm in terms of the space-time elliptic operator $\partial_1^4-\partial_2^2$, which is of order four:

-where here and in the sequel, we think of $\delta\xi$ as an infinitesimal perturbation\footnote{ which amounts to an element of the Cameron-Martin space in the Gaussian case} of $\xi$.
+where here and in the sequel, we think of $\delta\xi$ as an infinitesimal perturbation of $\xi$.

 Having motivated the Hilbert norm (\ref{ao01}), we return to the notion of a SG inequality.
-Loosely speaking, a SG inequality is a Poincar\'e inequality\footnote{with mean value zero} on the space of $\xi$'s endowed with a probability measure and a Hilbert norm\footnote{ In analogy to the standard Poincar\'e inequality providing a lower bound on the spectral gap of the (Neumann) Laplacian, the SG inequality provides a lower bound on the spectral gap of the generator of the stochastic process defined through the Dirichlet form arising from the Hilbertian structure, for which the given ensemble is in detailed balance by construction.}.
+A SG inequality amounts to a Poincar\'e inequality (with mean value zero) on the space of space-time fields endowed with a probability measure and a Hilbert norm\footnote{ In analogy to the standard Poincar\'e inequality providing a lower bound on the spectral gap of the (Neumann) Laplacian, the SG inequality provides a lower bound on the spectral gap of the generator of the stochastic process defined through the Dirichlet form arising from the Hilbertian structure, for which the given ensemble is in detailed balance by construction.}.
 It is formulated in terms of a generic random variable $F$, which is an integrable function(al) on the space of $\xi$'s, i.~e.~$F=F[\xi]$.
 The notion of a gradient of $F$ and its (squared) norm relies on the Hilbertian structure (\ref{ao01}).
-We momentarily consider $F=F[\xi]$ that are Fr\'echet differentiable w.~r.~t.~(\ref{ao01}); which means that the differential $dF[\xi]$ in a configuration $\xi$, which is a linear form on the $\delta\xi$'s, is bounded w.~r.~t.~(\ref{ao01}).
+We momentarily consider $F=F[\xi]$ that are Fr\'echet differentiable w.~r.~t.~(\ref{ao01}); meaning that the differential $dF[\xi]$ in a configuration $\xi$, which is a linear form on the space of infinitesimal perturbation $\delta\xi$'s, is bounded w.~r.~t.~(\ref{ao01}).
 Representing the differential $dF[\xi]$ in terms of

 this means that the $L^2(\mathbb{R}^2)$-dual norm of the Malliavin derivative $\frac{\partial F}{\partial\xi}=\frac{\partial F}{\partial\xi}[\xi](x)$ is finite:\footnote{To ease the notation we suppress the dependence of $\|\cdot\|_*$ on $\alpha$.}